 NBA All-Star David Booker, in partnership with Phoenix Suns Charities, will raise money through live streaming on Twitch.
 The stream aims to support non-profits that help alleviate the needs of those affected by the pandemic in the Phoenix community.
 With a starting point of $100,000 by Devin Booker himself, the fund seeks to help non-profits like the Arizona Food Bank, the Foundation for Senior Living, and Banner Health Foundation.
 Donations can be made through Devin’s Twitch Channel.

 By working with their partner organizations, Valley of the Sun United Way is allocating funds to address Maricopa County’s most pertinent emerging needs – in real-time.
 Valley of the Sun United Way assures that their donations will support areas of the highest need in the community by aiding in food security, child care, homelessness, lost wages driven by business closures, rent assistance, and other needs.
-You can donate to the fund by clicking here.

 The Arizona COVID-19 Community Response Fund supports Arizona nonprofit organizations as they respond to the spread of COVID-19.
 Established by the Arizona Community Foundation and in partnership with numerous local corporations and foundations, the fund seeks to move resources quickly and to adapt to evolving community needs in order to support gaps not covered by state or federal funding.
 One hundred percent of contributions to the fund will be distributed to non-profit organizations.